 \subsubsection{Autoregressive integrated moving average (ARIMA)}

-To deal with the non-stationary time series, ARMA is generalized to ARIMA.
-The integrated component deals with the non-stationary time series by replacing the data values with differences of its current and previous values.
+To deal with the non-stationary time-series, ARMA is generalized to ARIMA.
+The integrated component deals with the non-stationary time-series by replacing the data values with differences of its current and previous values.
 ARIMA is employed in \cite{arima6} for energy demand forecasting to charge the electric vehicles (EVs) using historical load data.
-Similarly, it is used for energy usage forecasting in \cite{ARIMA2} and \cite{ARIMA3} for optimization and control in a residential microgrid.
-However, the ARIMA is more suitable for linear time series as it gives relatively high RMSE values for nonlinear data and exhibits a high execution time for large datasets \cite{kedrowski2018short}.
-To manage nonlinearity, ARIMA models often have to utilize additional techniques such as log transformation.
+Similarly, it has been used to forecast energy usage in \cite{ARIMA2} and \cite{ARIMA3} for control and optimization in residential microgrids.
+However, the ARIMA is more suitable for linear time-series as it gives relatively high RMSE values for nonlinear data and requires a high execution time for large datasets \cite{kedrowski2018short}.
+To manage non linearity, ARIMA models often have to utilize additional techniques such as log and box-cox transformations.